s-bear/jetson-tx1-imx219/README.md

          - The empty entry `ExecStart=` clears any previous values of `ExecStart`.
          - Single quotes means bash won't replace `$TERM` with its current value.
          - `printf` replaces `%%` with `%`
+         - I use RealTerm for talking serial and `vt100` is as good as it gets.
+PuTTY supports `vt102` and `xterm`.
+Try `ls -R /lib/terminfo` to list all of the terminal types supported by Ubuntu.
    1. Edit `/etc/network/interfaces` to automatically raise `eth0` with DHCP:
       ```bash
       editor /etc/network interfaces